bracko-3/RentMinder/README.md

 #### Examples
 1.1

-Given the water bill for the current month has been billed.
+Given the water/sewer bill for the current month has been billed.

-When I input the water bill data.
+When I input the water/sewer bill data.

-Then I can save the water bill data.
+Then I can save the water/sewer bill data.

 ## Class Diagram